-Easy beginner’s guide to play G Major scale on the Guitar
+Easy Beginner’s Guide to Play G Major Scale on Guitar

 The G major scale is quite an easy scale to play on the guitar.
 The chords in the key of G major are mostly in the open position.
-So, the G major scale is relatively easier to play.
+So, the it is relatively easier to play.
 In sheet music written in the G major key, there’s just one accidental next to the treble clef (𝄞).
 This is called a sharp (#).

 Songs in G major scale

 Classical composers like Wolfgang Amadeus Mozart, Johann Sebastian Bach and Franz Joseph Haydn predominantly used G Major scale in all of their compositions.
-The official national anthem of the United Kingdom titled ‘God Save The Queen‘ uses the notes in the G major scale.
+The official national anthem of the United Kingdom titled ‘God Save The Queen‘ uses this notes.

-So, without further ado, let’s see how the G major scale is formulated.
+So, without further ado, let’s see how the G major scale on guitar is formulated.

 This is the major scale formula: tone, tone, semi-tone, tone, tone, tone, semi-tone.

-By applying the formula above, you can find the seven notes of the G major scale.
+By applying the formula above, you can find the seven notes in this scale.
 Here’s the image below which shows what it looks like on the fret-board from the open 3rd string (the root note) to the 12th fret.

 So, you can start from the root note which happens to be the open 3rd string (G).
 The next note according to the formula is a tone away.
 So that is on the 2nd fret.
 After that, you need to play the 4th fret since this note should also be a tone away according to the formula.
 The 3rd and 4th notes in the scale are only a semi-tone apart.
 So, the next note is on the 5th fret (C).